bryan-ab-smith/topomapper/README.md

 Next up:
 - Nothing for now.

-NOTE: Efforts to map will slow down as each of the five suburbs above will be cleaned up, proofed and filled out with further context.
+NOTE: Efforts to map will slow down adding new streets as each of the five suburbs above will be cleaned up, proofed and filled out with further context.

 __Cairns__